thejayray/thejayray.github.io/_pages/help.md

 ---
 layout: page
-title: Help
+title: Help Menu
 permalink: /help/
 ---

 When I first created this page based off of [Nash's Help page](https://nashp.com/help), I intended it to focus on those things I could do to help others with their web presence.
 My intent is now to open up my space to others that need their voice to be heard.

-So in the box below, share your thoughts or ask for help.
+In the box below, share your thoughts or ask for help.
 If you would like a response or to be attributed to the comments, share your name and email address, but feel free to remain anonymous.
 I hope this message finds you well and I hope I can help no matter your current situation.

 **Note**: If you'd prefer, you can just [email me][1].
+The Send button below will redirect you to the homepage.

 <form action="https://formsubmit.co/jayray@engineeredeloquence.com" method="POST">
     <textarea id="message" type="text" name="message" placeholder="Just start typing." required></textarea>